logzio/synthetic-scripting/README.md

 ## Define a script for running the test

 1. In tab `General Settings`, fill in all the required fields.

+To test Locally please provide all required fields and add test to `Code Editor` section.

 ![UI first screen](assets/first-screen.png)